Home school or private school?

 Homeschooling vs private school

 Many parents seeking an alternative to public education for their children consider the options of homeschooling and private schools.
 There are several important aspects to consider before selecting what is best for your child.
 Here's a look at homeschooling versus private schools, the pros and cons of each option.
+If you want to compare specific schools one-to-one, visit our compare hub.

 - Child(ren) get(s) individual attention